 Honda, Isao.
 2002.
 Seke phonology: a comparative study of three Seke dialects.
 In Linguistics of the Tibeto-Burman Area, 25(1), 191-210.

 Honda, Isao.
 2003.
 A sketch of Tangbe.
 In ej Ratna Kansakar & Mark Turin (eds.), Themes in Himalayan Languages, 49-64.

 Honda, Isao.
 2011.
 Grammaticalization of deictic motion verbs in Seke.
 In Anju Saxena (ed.), Himalayan Languages: Past and Present.
 Berlin: de Gruyter GmbH & Co.

 Ramble, Charles.
 2008.
 The Navel of the Demoness: Tibetan Buddhism and Civil Religion in Highland Nepal.
 New York, New York: Oxford University Press.

-ELA’s work on Seke began as a linguistic field methods class taught by ELA Co-Director Ross Perlin at Columbia University in 2018, as students worked extensively with speakers Rasmina and Nora Gurung on outlining Seke’s phonology and grammar.
-Students established a core lexicon as well as a small corpus of texts and stories.
-Midterm and final projects included explorations of various grammatical markers and work on Seke folktales and childrens’ books.
-So far the project has focused on the Chuksang dialect spoken by Gurung and by many in the New York community.
+ELA’s work on Seke began as a linguistic field methods class taught by ELA Co-Director Ross Perlin at Columbia University in 2018, as students worked extensively with speaker Rasmina Gurung on outlining Seke’s phonology and grammar.
+Students established the core lexicon as well as a small corpus of texts and stories.
+Student projects included explorations of various grammatical markers and work on Seke folktales and childrens’ books.
+Following the class, the project moved to ELA, continuing to focus on the Chuksang dialect spoken by Gurung and by many in the New York community.